yanis900/test_driving_a_function/recipe.md

 ~Test if multiple todos are outputted task_list(['#TODO Go Shopping' , '#DONE Eat food' '#TODO Put the bins out', '#DONE Go for a walk' , ' #TODO Go to the gym']) == 'Here is your TODO list, you have 3 tasks TODO: #TODO Go Shopping', #TODO Put the bins out, #TODO Go to the gym'.

-~Test if inoput was input initially task_list(['#DONE Go Shopping , '#DONE Eat food']) == 'You have nothing TODO.
+~Test if input was input initially task_list(['#DONE Go Shopping , '#DONE Eat food']) == 'You have nothing TODO.
 Enjoy your free time!'

 ~Test if input contains an empty list: